 If the required program or activity is not operational in a local area, the requirements relating to the required one-stop partner are not applicable to that program or activity in that local one-stop delivery system.5

 With the approval of the local WDB and chief elected official (CEO), other entities may participate as optional partners in the one-stop delivery system, including:

 Partners within the one-stop delivery system make services available on-site, via the use of technology, and/or via formalized referral processes.
-The methods partners use to provide services and coordinate with each other, including required resource sharing, are documented in the Job Center Memoranda of Understanding (MOU) (see Section 2.6 of this chapter).
+The methods partners use to provide services and coordinate with each other, including required resource sharing, are documented in the one-stop delivery system Memoranda of Understanding (MOU) (see Section 2.6 of this chapter).

-All required partners must use a portion of their program funds to maintain the one-stop delivery system, including payment of the infrastructure costs of Job Centers, which must also be documented in the Job Center MOU.
+All required partners must use a portion of their program funds to maintain the one-stop delivery system, including jointly funding Job Center infrastructure, based on each partner's proportionate use of and relative benefit from the one-stop delivery system.
+The allocation methodologies and partners' individual contributions must be documented in the One-Stop Delivery System MOU.6

 The local Workforce Development Board (WDB) for each local workforce development area (WDA) is the primary convener of these partners and has responsibility to ensure that required partners are included in the one-stop delivery system.

-NOTE: The local WDB is not a one-stop partner, unless it is a specific program provider as well.5
+NOTE: The local WDB is not a one-stop partner, unless it is a specific program provider as well.7